Greenland: The Arctic’s untamed giant

 Their small expedition ships are purpose-built for polar regions, equipped with ice-strengthened hulls and fleets of Zodiac boats and kayaks that allow guests to explore close to glaciers, wildlife, and remote shorelines.

-A defining feature of Lindblad expeditions is the focus on learning.
+For 60 years, A defining feature of Lindblad expeditions has been the focus on learning.
 Guests attend lectures on Arctic ecology, Inuit history, and climate science, and participate in hands-on exploration.
 Photography experts from National Geographic frequently sail on voyages, helping travellers capture the dramatic landscapes of Greenland.

 This blend of adventure and insight turns a Greenland cruise into something deeper than a sightseeing trip.
 It becomes an immersive exploration of one of the planet’s most extraordinary environments.